LukeA4591/WineWise/README.md

 - Viewing wineries on a map
 - Interactive home page to view the highest rated wines by the critics and users

+Other Features:
+- The GUI is designed to be run on the linux OS, functionality will not be effected on other OS however the GUI may not line up
+-
 ## Authors
 - SENG202 Group 7 (Luke Armstrong, Oliver Barclay, Felix Blanchard, Ryan Hamilton, Alex Wilson)